 scholarly and technical writings on various topics

 A cert is protected by a cryptographic key.
 This sounds fancy, but it boils down to a single secret.
-How the secret was created or how it is managed on an ongoing basis is undefined.
+How the secret was created and how it is managed on an ongoing basis are undefined.
 All we know, from the key binding in a cert, is that someone provided a public key before the certificate was created.

-If I told you that a nuclear missile silo was safe from unauthorized access because, at the time of construction, its builders had configured a secret to guard the unlocking of the front door — and if the silo’s location appeared publicly on GPS, and I cheerfully admitted that there were no guards, fences, surveillance, deadbolts, or other safeguards, and I provided no further details about this solitary secret or its management — how confident would you be of adequate security?
+Suppose I told you that a nuclear missile silo was safe from unauthorized access because, at the time of construction, its builders had configured a secret to guard the unlocking of the front door.
+Suppose the silo’s location appeared publicly on GPS, and I cheerfully admitted that there were no guards, fences, surveillance, deadbolts, or other safeguards.
+Suppose I provided no further details about this solitary secret or its management.
+How confident would you be of adequate security?
 Would you be impressed with the planning of the builders?

 How many of the following issues, unspecified (or at least, not having transparent answers) by best-of-breed cert governance, can we afford to ignore if we want to achieve strong organizational identity?